MinBZK/nl-wallet/documentation/api/README.md

     wallet_server's disclosure functionality;

-You can "run" the last two OpenAPIv3 documents using Swagger and/or some facility in your favorite editor (like Postmain, or Redocly in Jetbrains editors which comes as a part of the OpenAPI (Swagger) Editor Plugin).
+You can "run" the last two OpenAPIv3 documents using Swagger and/or some facility in your favorite editor (like Postman, or Redocly in Jetbrains editors which comes as a part of the OpenAPI (Swagger) Editor Plugin).